On this page

 Enrolment records#

 Your enrolment records must meet the requirements in the ECE funding handbook.
 The ECE funding handbook has templates to help you meet these requirements.
+These records must be held for 7 years before disposal.

 See references to record keeping in the ECE funding handbook:

-- Chapter 6: Recording enrolment, attendance and absence
+- chapter 6: Recording enrolment, attendance and absence

-- Chapter 11: Record keeping
+- chapter 11: Record keeping

-- Appendix 2: Resources and examples.
+- appendix 2: Resources and examples.

 Read the relevant regulation and licensing criterion.